 When finished, click on the Create Fields button in the pop-up and the new field will be created.
-Here is an image showing how the TypeOfOwnership is being created:
+Here is an image showing the TypeOfOwnership field being created:

-Finally, select the Checkbox/Radio option in the MapSpecial drop-down and click Save in order to save the new mapping.
+Finally, select the Checkbox/Radio option in the MapSpecial drop-down and click Save.

 The image below shows an example of how to map the TypeOfOwnership PDF checkbox group to the Type Of Ownership drop-down on the Lead correctly:

-Note that your report will also show individual checkbox fields (e.g. TypeOfOwnership_2, TypeOfOwnership_3, TypeOfOwnership_4 etc.).
+Note that your mapping report will also show individual checkbox fields (e.g. TypeOfOwnership_2, TypeOfOwnership_3, TypeOfOwnership_4 etc.).

-These fields don't need to be mapped, but instead, you will always only need to map the checkbox group name to the Lead drop-down, as shown in the above example.
+These fields don't need to be mapped, but instead, you will always only map the checkbox group name to the Lead drop-down, as shown in the above example.

 Step 4.
 Test Your Application

-Before generating your test PDF, you should go to your lead form and enter some test data in all of the fields (as well as select random options in the available drop-down menus and select any check-boxes that have been mapped).
+Before generating your test PDF, you should go to your lead form and enter some test data in all of the fields (as well as select random options in the available drop-downs and select any check-boxes that have been mapped).